elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

 ## Summing up

 The full list of changes is available in our [release notes](https://github.com/elixir-lang/elixir/releases/tag/v1.5.0).
+There are many other exciting changes, such as compiler enhancements that reduces compilation times by 10%-15% on averages.
+When taken into account with the compiler improvements in Erlang/OTP 20 itself, some applications have seen gains up to 30% in compilation times.

 Don't forget to check [the Install section](/install.html) to get Elixir installed and our [Getting Started guide](http://elixir-lang.org/getting-started/introduction.html) to learn more.